Chronicles from Home

 Creation of the World.
 Each raindrop is precious and is a world in

 itself.
 Each plant that grows, accomplishes a divine mission.
-It is a
+It is

 true concept everywhere, but here it is reality.
 It is said that this Land